Coronary angioplasty and stents

-Your doctor will use a local anesthetic to numb the area where a very small incision will be made.
-A small, thin guidewire is then inserted in the blood vessel.
+- Your doctor will use a local anesthetic to numb the area where a very small incision will be made.
+A small, thin guidewire is then inserted into the blood vessel.

 Angioplasty can take up to several hours, depending on the difficulty and number of blockages and whether any complications arise.